 The Arthritic Hand

 An arthritic hand is inflamed, stiff, and painful.
 The joints can be a reddish hue and even feel warm to the touch.
 Arthritis can be rheumatoid in nature or osteoarthritic.
 You use your hands for everyday activities, you shouldn’t have to live in pain.
 Common symptoms of arthritis include pain, swelling, stiffness, or numbness.
 It can be difficult to move your fingers or grip objects.
 Arthritic hands can be treated with medication to control pain and inflammation.

-A Rheumatoid Arthritic hand is visually characterized by drifting the digits toward the hand’s small finger side.
+A characteristic of a Rheumatoid Arthritic hand is the drifting the digits toward the hand’s small finger side.
 The fingers are no longer able to maintain proper alignment with the hand.
 In more severe cases, the extensor tendons that run along the back of the hand and into the digits slip off the large knuckles (MP joints), causing the fingers to drift even further.
 This positioning of the fingers makes grasping activities, in-hand manipulation, and fine motor tasks virtually impossible.

 Rheumatoid arthritis is a progressive autoimmune disease.
 This means that the body’s own immune system attacks its healthy cells.
 A panel of blood tests diagnoses rheumatoid arthritis.
 In the early stages of the arthritic process, pain, inflammation, and stiffness can be alleviated by: